junxit/us-congress-bills-111/metadata.md

 - Rep. Langevin, James R. [D-RI-2] (L000559)
 - Rep. Dahlkemper, Kathleen A. [D-PA-3] (D000608)
 - Rep. Moore, Gwen [D-WI-4] (M001160)
+- Rep. Stupak, Bart [D-MI-1] (S001045)
+- Rep. Markey, Edward J. [D-MA-7] (M000133)
+- Rep. Towns, Edolphus [D-NY-10] (T000326)
+- Rep. Butterfield, G. K. [D-NC-1] (B001251)
+- Rep. Hall, Ralph M. [R-TX-4] (H000067)
+- Del.
+Sablan, Gregorio Kilili Camacho [D-MP-At Large] (S001177)

 ## Committees (1)

 - House — Energy and Commerce Committee

+## Recorded votes (1)

+- 2010-07-01 — [House 111-2-426](votes/house-111-2-0426.md) — On Motion to Suspend the Rules and Agree — **Passed** (397–15)

 ## Actions

 - 2010-06-24 — Introduced in House
 - 2010-06-24 — Introduced in House
 - 2010-06-24 — Referred to the House Committee on Energy and Commerce.
+- 2010-06-28 — Sponsor introductory remarks on measure.
+(CR E1221)
+- 2010-06-30 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. McDermott objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-06-30 — Considered under suspension of the rules. (consideration: CR H5279-5280)
+- 2010-06-30 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+290.
+- 2010-06-30 — Mr. McDermott moved to suspend the rules and agree to the resolution.
+- 2010-07-01 — Considered as unfinished business. (consideration: CR H5342)
+- 2010-07-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-01 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 397 - 15 (Roll no. 426). (text: CR 6/30/2010 H5279)
+- 2010-07-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 397 - 15 (Roll no. 426).(text: CR 6/30/2010 H5279)